skaspy/skaspy/README.md

 - 👀 I’m interested in Java and Android App development.
 - 🌱 I’m currently learning Python.
 - 👭I’m looking to collaborate on IT edu projects.
-- 🚲 I love road racing, Zwift and bikepacking.
+- 🚲 I love climbing, cycling and bikepacking.
 - 😀 she/her
 - 💻 I'm looking for a new developer job.
 - 📫 How to reach me: bee.coding@gmx.de